-We recently launched wave four, bringing our total number of projects to 160, raising over £100k for schools in a year.
+We recently completed wave 4, bringing our total number of projects to 160, raising £140k for schools in a year.
 To celebrate, we're sharing our results and impact so far.

 Fastest time to target: 40 minutes by Newstead Wood English Department.

 From the rural North of Scotland to the Southern tip of Cornwall we're excited to see that we're attracting schools from across the UK.
 Explore the map below to see the locations of schools who have been involved in each wave.

 Interactive map of the schools using Rocket Fund:

 Again, we’re pleased to see our user base is representative of the school population as a whole, 77 per cent of schools using Rocket Fund are Primary and 17 percent of schools are Secondary.